 Sometimes it doesn't feel like there's time to stop and sit down for a meal.
 If you want a quick bite, may we recommend a heartier mini meal than, say, cotton candy, churros or ice cream?
 (We certainly enjoy these treats when visiting Universal Studios Hollywood, as well.
 You’ll just want some heartier food to keep you hoppin’ if you are skipping meals to save time.)
 Grab hot or cold items to go from the Studio Café in the Lower Lot and the Palace Café in the Upper Lot.
 You’ll find prepared salads, sandwiches and hot entrees (such as turkey legs), as well as fruit cups if you are just hopping through.
 Grab cold salads, sandwiches, fruit and bakery items from French Street Bistro in the Upper Lot.

-The snack bar behind the box office has turkey legs and hot dogs.
+The The Universal Tower Snack Shop behind the box office has turkey legs and hot dogs.
 There is a Nathan’s hot dog cart across the way in the New York scenery, of course.
 Down in the Lower Lot, you can grab that corn dog from Mummy Eats to nosh on on your way to TRANSFORMERS: The Ride 3-D. Rather than skip meals when trying to maximize time at Universal Studios Hollywood, try eating at off-peak times when the lines are shorter.

 Enjoy an English Feast Like Harry Potter

 We've saved the best of the Universal Studios Hollywood restaurants for last.
 Definitely hop into The Three Broomsticks in Hogsmeade for a meal.
 The menu includes the Great Feast (a feat made possible with the help of house elves, we presume) as well as other English favorites.
 You can find bangers and mash, shepherd’s pie, ribs, fish and chips, chicken, beef Sunday roast, an asparagus platter, salads, soups and more.
-The tadpoles can order chicken tenders, macaroni and cheese, a chicken quarter and fish and chips off of the kid menu.
+The tadpoles can order chicken tenders or macaroni and cheese off of the kid menu.
 The Great Feast feeds the entire family with chicken, ribs, salad, corn, vegetables and potatoes.
+Have an even bigger crew?
+You can add additional servings per person to the feast.
 We toadally love the desserts.
 The gooey Butterbeer Potted Crème and Sticky Toffee Pudding with ice cream are our top favorites.

 You can get cozy in a booth or table that looks like it came out of an old English pub.
 The décor and music immerse you into the Wizarding World of Harry Potter, while you enjoy the jolly good food.
-There are tasty seasonal offerings, plus hot Butterbeer, during the holidays.
+There are tasty seasonal offerings, including hot Butterbeer.
+Fishy Green Ale has recently made it to this location.

-The Three Broomsticks is also a great spot to pick up breakfast in the park.
+The Three Broomsticks is also a great spot to pick up breakfast in the park on select days.
 You may want to wake up early and rush to park to be there before park opening.
 After riding Harry Potter and the Forbidden Journey before the line gets long, you might realize your tummy is rumbling.
 Hop in to the Three Broomsticks for an English breakfast!

 At the other end of the restaurant is the Hog’s Head, which offers specialty beers such as Wizard’s Brew and Dragon Scale.
 Adults can also knock down some Fire Whiskey and other themed drinks.
 Both locations offer nonalcoholic Butterbeer and Pumpkin Juice.